developerprince-eng/startups/README.md

 2. After you have installed WAMP or LAMP configure your project to run on your WAMP (Apache and MySql)

-	i)   Clone the repository to you local working directory and working directory will be the "htdocs" folder in apache2 server within your WAMP or LAMP
+	1. Clone the repository to you local working directory and working directory will be the "htdocs" folder in apache2 server within your WAMP or LAMP

 		'git clone https://github.com/developerprince-eng/startups.git'